lechimp-p/dicto.php/BACKLOG.md

   would mean to introduce the possibility to add custom classes to the config.

 # Issues
-* `eval()` does not get recognized, since PHPParser does not treat it as an ordinary function.
 * `GUIClasses cannot depend on ilDB` finds some locations twice on ILIAS.
 Seems to be related to the `global` keyword.
 * It is inconsistent, that Invoke makes invocations in methods of classes related